allantargino/BotIntegrationWithQnA-LUIS/README.md

     {}
 }
 ```
 But this integration scenario with LUIS is not a common scenario.
-So we'll have to override some of the methods we mentioned earlier in order for our bots to play nice between the two services:
+So an  override of some of the methods we mentioned earlier is needed in order for the bot to play nice between the two services:
 ```csharp
 [Serializable]
 public class QnADialog : QnAMakerDialog